Kartik114/Brick-Game/README.md

 # Brick-Game
-A Single Player Brick Game developed using java.
+A Single Player Brick Breaker Game developed using java.
 Have fun :)